 Celebrate an instrument that continues to be classical, contemporary and flexible all at the same time.
 It’s time to pay heed to an instrument that contributed enormously to the development of music as the world knows it, and continues to play a “key” role in modern music.

-Get started tickling those keys because it’s time for Piano Month!
+Get started tickling those keys because it’s time for National Piano Month!

 Technically a stringed instrument (although the strings are cleverly hidden inside the case) the history of the piano dates back as far as the 1700s when the instrument was contrived in Padua, Italy by Bartolomeo Cristofori.
 It began as the “pianoforte”, which had a softer sound and shorter range than the pianos that are well known today.